| Mike Schneider started playing

 James E. "Chip" Carter, son of former U.S. President Jimmy

 Carter, and J.C. from the band NSync.
+Mike and his band are no

 strangers when it comes to major media attention, either.
 In